news.library.ualberta.ca

 • National Indigenous History Month: Streaming Audiovisual Resources

 We are pleased to be celebrating National Indigenous History Month throughout June with a series of blog posts featuring some great resources from our collection that can be accessed online!
-Imagine being able to join Inuit hunters as they paddle out to find walruses or being dazzled by the joyous spectacle of a Pow Wow.
-As Anne Carr-Wiggin, our Indigenous Initiatives Librarian, noted in her staff working from home profile, audiovisual resources…
+Imagine being able to learn traditional walrus hunting or being dazzled by the joyous spectacle of a Pow Wow.
+As Anne Carr-Wiggin, our Indigenous Initiatives Librarian, noted in her staff working from home profile, audiovisual resources are an incredibly important resource for…

 • Librarians Working From Home: Meet Anne!